 After graduating from Law School in 2010 Sean worked for the prestigious Family Law Department of a large law firm until joining DS&T in 2014.
 Sean’s practice concentrates on Philadelphia, Montgomery, Chester, Delaware, Berks and Bucks counties.
 Sean has authored numerous articles on a variety of family law topics including the emerging impact of social media, such as Facebook, on custody litigation as well as landmark developments in Pennsylvania law, such as the abolishment of Parent Coordinators.
 Sean has also been invited to speak on panels for the Pennsylvania Bar Association and Pennsylvania Bar Institute and has provided guest lectures to the undergraduate Psychology Department of Drexel University.

 Sean’s education includes a B.A. in English from Pennsylvania State University where he graduated with distinction in 2007 and a J.D. from the Villanova University School of Law where he graduated in 2010.
 Sean is admitted to practice law in Pennsylvania and New Jersey.
-Sean currently resides in Philadelphia in the Fishtown section with his Wife and son.
+Sean currently resides in Collingswood with his wife and son.

 Zachary Dolchin is an associate attorney in the Tax department of Dolchin, Slotkin and Todd.
 He concentrates his practice on all aspects of tax planning helping clients develop strategies to protect their hard-earned assets, plan for the future, and ultimately, keep their minds at ease.
 His experience includes preparing estate plans, guiding clients through estate administration, and advising businesses in various corporate matters.